neoKushan/compose-on-unraid/content/gettingstarted/your-first-compose.md

 docker-compose down
 ```

-You should see some messages about your container being stopped and removed. docker-compose `up` and `down` and the two main commands for spinning the containers up and down.
+You should see some messages about your container being stopped and removed. docker-compose `up` and `down` are the two main commands for spinning the containers up and down.

 ### Making changes